-Mrs Villec has a Master in Music Education degree with emphasis on General Music and Choral/Vocal.
-She taught music to K-8 students in both the public and private schools for many years.
-She has developed programs and methods that successfully teach children to ready and play music well and Founded Music Makers…for Life in 2006.
-She also continues her professional singing and piano playing career.
+Mrs. Villec has a Master in Music Education degree with an emphasis on General Music and Choral/Vocal.
+She taught music to K-8 students in both public and private schools for many years.
+She has developed programs and methods that successfully teach children to read and play music well and Founded Music Makers…for Life in 2006.
+She also continues her professional singing and piano-playing career.

-Heidi has over 15 years of private studio teachng experience She received her BS in Instrumental Music Education K-12 from Northwestern College in St. Paul, MN and also received her MM degree in Woodwind Performance (saxophone emphasis) from the University of Idaho-Lionel Hampton School of Music in Moscow, ID.
-She has a wealth of experience teaching students of all ages and abilities and also and has over 15 years experience in teaching beginning and intermediate piano as well as completeing coursework in piano pedagogy.
+Heidi has over 15 years of private studio teaching experience.
+She received her BS in Instrumental Music Education K-12 from Northwestern College in St. Paul, MN, and also received her MM degree in Woodwind Performance (saxophone emphasis) from the University of Idaho-Lionel Hampton School of Music in Moscow, ID.
+She has a wealth of experience teaching students of all ages and abilities and also has over 15 years of experience in teaching beginning and intermediate piano as well as completing coursework in piano pedagogy.

 Lon has a Master of Music Degree from the Chicago Musical College at Roosevelt University.
-He spent 32 years at Cary Junior High where he was director of choirs & taught classroom guitar.
-His post graduate studies at Vandercook College of Music include: “Beginning Guitar”, “Guitar for the Non-Guitarist”, “Guitar Skills & Curriculum”, “Guitar Literature & Pedagogy”.
+He spent 32 years at Cary Junior High, where he was director of choirs & taught classroom guitar.
+His post-graduate studies at Vandercook College of Music include: “Beginning Guitar,” “Guitar for the Non-Guitarist,” “Guitar Skills & Curriculum,” and “Guitar Literature & Pedagogy.”

-Vanessa Bettcher Lent got her Bachelor’s of Music in Vocal Music Education in May 2005 from Millikin University.
+Vanessa Bettcher Lent got her Bachelor of Music in Vocal Music Education in May 2005 from Millikin University.
 She has her Type 10 Teaching Certificate for K-12 Music-Standard Education.
-She has 25 years of piano and 20 years violin playing experience, and 13 years of private teaching experience.
+She has 25 years of piano and 20 years of violin playing experience, and 13 years of private teaching experience.